Senkii-code/faxii/README.md

 - Prints images in portrait layout, unless they'd be super long, then it just prints them landscape
 - Print license support, including grant/revoke rights for owner
 - Is just generally pretty neat?
+- Prints timestamp on messages from anyone other than admin, timezones from [this list](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) are supported.

 ## To Do